 Spending time on social media sites will be a large part of your art marketing plan.
-The best way to stay productive is to have a plan, accomplish the task, then get off the site.
+The best way to stay productive is to have a plan, accomplish the task, then get off the platform.

 How many times do you get caught up doing something that is not productive?

 What I mean by that is, how many times do you do something that will not bring you closer to your goals?

 Here is an example.

-If you are spending an hour a day marketing on Facebook with nothing in return, you are wasting your time.
+If you are spending an hour a day marketing on Facebook with nothing in return, you waste your time.
 It is an unproductive task.

-You might get a few likes, shares, and comments here and there but what is that really accomplishing?
+You might get a few likes, shares, and comments here and there, but what is that accomplishing?

-Sure it feels good when someone gives you a compliment but is it helping you pay your bills?
+Sure it feels good when someone compliments you but is it helping you pay your bills?

-You want to put all of your efforts into something that will pay off.
-Something that will benefit your business.
-Something the will help you to generate a sale.
+You want to put all of your efforts into something that helps you to achieve your business goals.

-We all do things that come easily to us, and we all put-off things that are difficult or not as pleasing.
+We all do things that come quickly to us, and we all put off things that are difficult or not as pleasing.

-Unfortunately, all of the things that come easily to you might not be the most productive tasks.
+Unfortunately, all of the things that come quickly to you might not be the most productive tasks.

-There will be things that you will have to do in order for you to be successful selling art.
+There will be things that you will have to do for you to be successful in selling art.

-One way I have overcome this is by prioritizing my tasks throughout the day.
-I have the most important tasks written down first, or the best time for me to accomplish them.
+One way to overcome this is by prioritizing tasks throughout the day.

 It is not easy to run a business, never mind doing it all by yourself.